Leaving your home unprotected is risky

 - Arrange for a local police officer to complete an apartment security survey, or educate your neighborhood about specific safety concerns.

-- If you live in an apartment, notify management if you notice burned out light bulbs, dark corridors, broken locks on mailboxes and doors and/or other safety concerns in shared spaces.
+- If you’re renting, the outside of your building and the parking lot should be brightly lit.
+The more light you have, the fewer hiding places burglars will have.
+Notify management if you notice burned out light bulbs, dark corridors, broken locks on mailboxes and doors and/or other safety concerns in shared spaces.

 - Call the police immediately if you see suspicious activity in your neighborhood.